PundiAI/pundi-docs/pundi-aifx/tutorials/account-migration-guide.md

 fxcored query migrate account $(fxcored keys show fx-0 -a)
 ```

-The results returned from the above query should show the account balance of \<fx-0> address (FX, PUNDIX, PURSE...), delegate, de-delegate, re-delegate, and vote as either null or zero.
+The results returned from the above query should show the account balance of \<fx-0> address (PUNDIAI, PUNDIX, PURSE...), delegate, de-delegate, re-delegate, and vote as either null or zero.

 ```bash
 fxcored query migrate account $(fxcored keys show 0x-0 -e)
 ```

-The results returned from the above query should show account balance of <0x-0> address (FX, PUNDIX, PURSE...), delegate, de-delegate, re-delegate, and votes.
+The results returned from the above query should show account balance of <0x-0> address (PUNDIAI, PUNDIX, PURSE...), delegate, de-delegate, re-delegate, and votes.

 ```
 fxcored keys export <0x-0_keyName> --unarmored-hex --unsafe